 - Seek support — Tell the closest people around you how you want to be supported and if you want them to hug you, listen to you, or just be present.
 They don’t know your needs right now; they don’t know if you feel you have lost a child or an embryo?
 You must tell them how you feel and only then can you get the support you need and deserve.
 Don’t expect that the people around you will understand your situation before you have told them exactly how you feel.

 - Don’t give up!
 Your body has now shown you that it understands the fertility treatment, you have now experienced and seen that an embryo can attach to your uterus lining and this shows that there is hope!

 - A miscarriage is not something that you can control and understand that destructive thoughts are a normal thing to have after a miscarriage.
 You need to accept that its part of this egg donation or embryo adoption treatment that you are unable to control!

-- Contact a professional counsellor if you need help with processing your feelings and thoughts.
+- Contact a professional counselor if you need help with processing your feelings and thoughts.

 During the session with this woman that was in so much pain, I tried to comfort her.
 Not by telling her that everything is going to be ok, but by listening to her, respecting and understanding her grief and staying by her side in this tragic moment.
 That made her calmer, she felt less alone, she felt that someone understood and respected her pain.